tcrensink/tsar/docs/readme.md

-(macos alpha version coming soon)
+(alpha version for macos coming soon)

 # What is TSAR?
-TSAR makes your digital document an extension of your mind.
+TSAR makes your digital documents an extension of your mind.
 Use it as a personal knowledge base (PKB), note taking app, digital journal, and more.
-Access, explore, and connect your document collections with *maxmimal efficiency*.
+Access, explore, and connect your document collections from terminal with *maxmimal efficiency*.

-# Features
+### Features
 - **Search**: search your documents in real time with the lucene query syntax, powered by elasticsearch
 - **Flexibility**: Use markdown, plain text, source code, ArXiv urls.
 Don't see what you need?
 Define a custom *record definition* for your files
 - **Workflow Integration**: TSAR integrates with your editor, web browser, etc.